rizal-rovins/Hackathon_Rajasthan/README.md

 Login with Facebook
-Getting interests, likes and profile using graph Api to SUGGEST PLACES.
+Places will be suggested to the user by fetching interests ,likes and profile using the Facebook Graph API.

  <img src="/img/Screenshot_FourPointZero_20180321-002645.png" width="300"/>
  <img src="/img/Screenshot_FourPointZero_20180321-002623.png" width="300"/>

-PAIR with Another Person with similar fb interests so that they can travel and enjoy together.
+Providing an option to Pair with Another Person with similar Facebook interests so that they can travel and enjoy together and also save money.

 Hire Tourist Support